Kcnarf/d3-beeswarm/README.md

 var swarm = d3.layout.beeswarm()
-  .data(data)                                 // set the data to arrange .radius(4)                                  // set the radius for overlapping detection .x(function(d){                             // set the 'x' value accessor
+  .data(data)                                 // set the data to arrange .radius(4)                                  // set the radius for overlapping detection .side("symetric")                           // set the side(s) available for accumulation
-       return xScale(d.trend);                //   evaluated once on each element of data })                                         //   when starting the arrangement .arrange();                                 // launch arrangement computation;
+                                                // could be only 'positive' or 'negative' side .x(function(d){                             // set the 'x' value accessor return xScale(d.trend);                  // evaluated once on each element of data })                                           // when starting the arrangement .arrange();                                 // launch arrangement computation;
                                                 // return an array of {datum: , x: , y: }
                                                 // where datum refers to an element of data
                                                 // each element of data remains unchanged
 ```

 #### Reference